bradycargle/BradyCargle/src/posts/why-make-your-business-open.md

 But maybe someone else doesn’t have to.

 And last, I write these reports because I want you to trust me.
-Full disclosure: I want you to like me, to see me as an upstanding guy.
+I want you to like me, to see me as an upstanding guy.
 It helps my business for you to believe I’m worth trusting with your brand.

 Maybe this blog post is what gets a customer off the fence about buying.
 Maybe it causes you to tell a friend about me.